cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 The [Java SDK](https://github.com/cloudevents/sdk-java) contains multiple outdated dependencies with publicly known vulnerabilities, including high- and medium-risk ones.
-The snyk tool automatically audited each module due to time constraints and ease of remediation.
-Manual review of exploitability within the SDK's context was not conducted.
+The Snyk tool automatically audited each module due to time constraints and ease of remediation.
+A manual review of exploitability within the SDK's context was not conducted.

 ##### [JavaScript SDK] Potential XSS in httpTransport()